savaslabs/durham-civil-rights-map/README.md

 Durham Civil Rights Map, a project of the Pauli Murray Project.

-## Remote hosting

-Dev, Test and Live are on Pantheon.
-Use `terminus` for running `drush config-import` after you push to dev/test/live.

 ## Local install

 1. Clone the repo locally and set up your vhosts file to point to path/to/repo with whatever URL.